The outfit challenge of High School Reunions

 … and yes, avoid tall the 85 fashion mistakes that make you look old.
 Enjoy the reunion and don’t envy anyone.
 They all tried their best to look like beautiful white swans.

 Well, and what not to wear when meeting your former classmates is today’s outfit.
-I wore this burnt red with teal outfit as one of the first spring outfits to the office.
-The scarf has these colors in its print plus some variation thereof and this years It color violet.
+I wore this burnt red with teal outfit to the office.
+The scarf has these colors in its print plus some variation thereof.

 Top of the World Style linkup